 “I have now been associated with the London School of Economics (LSE) for nearly 19 years.
 I did a master’s degree here, in Organisational and Social Psychology, and followed that with a PhD in Social Psychology.
 I have been employed at the LSE for over 10 years and now head LSE LIFE which is a unique programme designed to meet students’ various needs and very much to be a place where students and academics from all over the world can meet, learn and do their research.”

-I ask Claudine if she had ever suffered discrimination in this country: “I have always been very conscious that I was not a 'real' Brit and that my roots would always be in Quebec.
+I ask Claudine if she had ever suffered discrimination in this country: “I have always been very conscious that I was not a 'real' Brit and that my roots would always be in Montreal.
 But that is more a personal issue than the result of any discrimination from colleagues or from people around me.”
 Indeed, Claudine here touches on a most fascinating issue, on our sense of belonging or not belonging, which would make a fascinating study on its own.

 I then ask Claudine how she feels about Britain waving goodbye to the EU.
 After a pause, she responds: “On the day the result of the referendum came through, I felt distraught.
 From a personal point of view, I had the feeling that for 29 years, I had lived under the illusion that British people were basically accepting; on 24 June 2016, I had a big slap in the face and months later, I still feel hurt inside.
 It almost feels as if a place that I really, really loved is now telling me that people like me are no longer welcome.
 Ironically, as a Canadian citizen, I had decided to exercise my right to take up UK citizenship by choice and now, almost overnight, this choice is seen as irrelevant - once again, I am perceived as an undesirable alien.
 Of course, most Londoners and 90% of the people I work with, and associate with, don’t think like that at all, but as soon as I go out of London, it is made obvious to me almost instantly.
 There is also a part of me that feels I must accept the truth, the reality, that 52% of the population has decided that they don’t want people like me to be here, so who am I to tell them off?”